Aiven-Open/gcs-connector-for-apache-kafka/README.md

 The key and the value—if they're output—are stored as binaries encoded in [Base64](https://en.wikipedia.org/wiki/Base64).

-For example, a record line might look like (for the key, the value, the offset, and the timestamp to output):
+For example, if we output `key,value,offset,timestamp`, a record line might look like:
 ```
 a2V5,TG9yZW0gaXBzdW0gZG9sb3Igc2l0IGFtZXQ=,1232155,1554210895
 ```